tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When one of the ClientKeyExchangeOffers is a Diffie-Hellman key, the client SHALL encode it using ClientDiffieHellmanParams.
-This structure conveys the client's Diffie-Hellman public value (Yc) and the group which it is being provided for.
+This structure conveys the client's Diffie-Hellman public value (dh_Yc) and the group which it is being provided for.

 Structure of this message: